 Rule 302.
-Required Contact Information.
+Required Contact Information from Carriers.

-All insurance carriers, third party administrators and self-insured employers shall designate a primary contact person for workers' compensation issues in North Carolina and shall maintain and provide to the Industrial Commission the primary contact person's current contact information, including direct telephone and facsimile numbers, mailing addresses, and email addresses.
-Failure to do so may result in sanctions, including those specified in Rule 802.
+All insurance carriers, third party administrators and self-insured employers shall designate a primary contact person for workers' compensation issues in North Carolina and shall maintain and provide annually to the Director of Claims Administration of the Industrial Commission the primary contact person's current contact information, including direct telephone and facsimile numbers, mailing addresses, and email addresses.
+Contact information shall be updated within 30 days of any change.
+Failure to comply with this Rule may result in sanctions, including those specified in Rule 802.
+The Industrial Commission shall implement guidelines to facilitate the collection of this information.